University of the Gambia: Growth and Development

+Administration

+UTG has an intricate structural hierarchy designed to balance ceremonial, academic, and operational responsibilities.
+The President of The Gambia is recognized as Ceremonial Chancellor, a deeply symbolic and constitutional role presiding over official convocation, conferring honorary degrees, and directing meetings of governing bodies as required.
+The Vice-Chancellor, technically the CEO, is responsible for academic and administrative leadership, directing statutory committees, and ensuring adequate legal compliance.
+The Chief Director of Operations (CDO), analogous to the chief operating officer (COO), serves as the executive for all non-academic functions.
+These managerial roles, alongside other positions (i.e., Deans, Registrars, Directors), vastly comprise the UTG academic framework.

+University of The Gambia Students' Union

+The University of The Gambia Students' Union (UTGSU) is a students' union formally established in 2016 under Section 42 of the Tertiary and Higher Education Act, serving to further academic pursuits and advocate for equality as an open society.
+It's currently the predominant representative society at UTG, with specialized sub-associations, locally recognized as UTG Faculty Base Associations (TGFBA), functioning as affiliated units.

 Role in public health

-On October 11, 2012, it was reported that the university has started two master's degree programs in public health in collaboration with the University of Illinois at Springfield and the University of Iowa.
-According to Vaccine News Daily: "Rex Kuye, the head of the public health department, said that the two programs were conceived of locally to address growing health concerns in the Gambia.
+On October 11, 2012, it was reported that the UTG has started two master's degree programs in public health, in collaboration with the University of Illinois at Springfield and the University of Iowa.
+According to Vaccine News Daily:"Rex Kuye, the head of the public health department, said that the two programs were conceived of locally to address growing health concerns in the Gambia.
 The Gambia has made many public health strides in the last two decades.
-The nation was certified as polio free in 2004 and has had no confirmed polio cases since that time.
+The nation was certified as polio-free in 2004 and has had no confirmed polio cases since that time.
 The success in the battle against polio resulted from high political commitment and routine polio immunization coverage of more than 90 percent since 1990, according to the Foroyaa Newspaper."

-Schools
+Faculties

-A signpost at Kairaba Avenue in Latrikunda (a suburb of Sere Kunda) directing to the University.
+A signpost at Kairaba Avenue in Latrikunda (a suburb of Serekunda) directs to the University of The Gambia.

-The UTG is composed of several schools (or faculties) :
+The UTG is composed of several schools: